matter-labs/era-compiler-solidity/docs/src/eravm/02-evm-assembly-translator.md

         revl    @DEFAULT_FAR_REVERT
 ```

-For comparison, with Yul pipeline of *solc* v0.8.28 the following EraVM assembly is produced:
+For comparison, the Yul pipeline of *solc* v0.8.28 generates the following EraVM assembly:

 ```asm
         .text